polymath-ai/polymath-ai/README.md

 To publish packages, we use [changesets](https://github.com/changesets/changesets).
 The publishing workflow is:

-1. Run `changeset` to create a new changeset.
+1. Run `npx changeset` to create a new changeset.
 This will prompt you to select the packages that have changed, and will create a new changeset file in the `.changeset` directory.

-2. Run `changeset version` to bump the version numbers of the packages that have changed.
+2. Run `npx changeset version` to bump the version numbers of the packages that have changed.
 This will update the `package.json` files of the packages that have changed, and will create a new commit with the changes.

-3. Run `changeset publish` to publish the packages that have changed.
+3. Run `npx changeset publish` to publish the packages that have changed.
 This will create a new tag for the new version, and will publish the packages to the npm registry.

 ## Filing bugs